 NDIS – How it works:

 The NDIS is a more streamlined approach for people with a disability to access the care and support they require to live independently both in their homes and in the community.
-Every person who is eligible for the NDIS have individual needs and do not fit into the past philosophies of “one size fits all”.
+Each NDIS participant has individual needs and does not fit into the past philosophies of “one size fits all”.

 The NDIS is a national support program that provides tailored support and better coordination and access to services for people with disability.
 This national approach means regardless of what kind of disability people have or where they live, if eligible they will have equal access to support and services that will help them reach their individual goals.